Seventh-day Adventist theology: Role of Ellen White

+Because of Ellen's endorsement of some of Alonzo Jones and E.J.
+Waggoner's positions in 1888, many went on to accept nearly everything they said a truth.
+However, Jones led those who would not seek Bible counsel alone into four false ideas, 1) to use Ellen's works as basis for sermons, 2) verbal inspiration of all her writings, 3) her writings were inerrant with no factual errors, and 4) literary and historical context of a statement was not important.
+Ellen rejected these positions and Jones eventually became Ellen's most vocal enemy.
+However, some SDAs still accept and promote these uses of Ellen's writings.

 Relation to other groups

-Adventist theology is distinctly Protestant, and holds much in common with Evangelicalism in particular.
-However, in common with many restorationist groups, Adventists have traditionally taught that the majority of Protestant churches have failed to "complete" the Reformation by overturning the errors of Roman Catholicism (see also Great Apostasy) and "restoring" the beliefs and practices of the primitive church—including Sabbath keeping, adult baptism and conditional immortality.
+Adventist theology is distinctly Protestant, and yet in common with many restorationist groups, Adventists have taught that the majority of Protestant churches have failed to "complete" the Reformation by overturning the doctrinal errors of Roman Catholicism (see also Great Apostasy) and "restoring" the beliefs and practices of the primitive church—including seventh-day Sabbath keeping, adult baptism and non-immortality of the soul.

 Adventists typically do not consider themselves part of the Fundamentalist Christianity community: "Theologically, Seventh-day Adventists have a number of beliefs in common with Fundamentalists, but for various reasons have never been identified with the movement...
 On their part, Adventists reject as unbiblical a number of teachings held by many (though not all) Fundamentalists..."

-Historical development

-Seventh-day Adventist theology has undergone development from the beginnings of the movement.
-Doctrinal development has been associated with significant events, including the 1888 Minneapolis General Conference and discussions with evangelicals in the middle of the 20th century which prompted the publication of Seventh-day Adventists Answer Questions on Doctrine.
-As a consequence of these developments, different theological streams have emerged which today exist alongside the mainstream of the Church.

-While Adventism is a child of the 16th century Reformation initiated by Martin Luther, John Calvin and Ulrich Zwingli, its theological orientation really finds itself at home with the Radical Reformation or the Anabaptists.
-Anabaptists went back to the original early church teachings and rejected infant baptism and state support of the church.
-They called for a believer's church where baptism followed faith, and stood for a separation of church and state.
-Anabaptists viewed the Major Reformation churches as not being consistent in the belief of Sola Scriptura.
-They sought to get back towards New Testament church ideals, rather than stick to where Luther, Calvin or Zwingli did theologically, moving away from church traditions and creedal formulas.